Topics

 3. Consumption of UPFs and its association with obesity

-Consumption of UPFs was associated with increases in BMI, waist circumference, and obesity rates in both men and women.
-For every 10% increase in UPF consumption, the obesity rate increased by 18%.
+Higher UPF consumption was associated with greater BMI, waist circumference, and obesity prevalence.
+In addition, for every 10% increase in the proportion of total energy intake from UPFs, obesity risk increased by 18%.

-(1) Decrease in overall diet quality
+(1) Decline in overall diet quality

-♦A U.S. research group analyzed data on 5,919 children and 10,064 adults from the National Health and Nutrition Examination Survey (2015-2018) to investigate the relationship between UPF consumption and overall diet quality.
-Diet quality was assessed using the American Heart Association (AHA) diet score and Healthy Eating Index (HEI)-2015 score.
+♦A U.S. research group used data from the National Health and Nutrition Examination Survey (2015–2018) to investigate the relationship between UPF consumption and overall diet quality.

 unbalanced diet

-(2) Increase in net energy intake
+(2) Increase in net energy gain

-In this study, diet-induced thermogenesis (DIT)(Note 3) after consuming the PF meal was 46.8 % lower than that of the WF meal.
-The researchers concluded that this difference in DIT led to a 9.7 % increase in net energy-gain for the PF meal[15].
+As a result, diet-induced thermogenesis (DIT) (Note 3) following the PF meal was 46.8% lower than that observed after the WF meal.
+The researchers concluded that this difference in DIT resulted in a 9.7% increase in net energy gain for the PF meal [15]

 Bran, Germ